Kslash2/MyTwit/README.md

 ## Tweets:
 Getting the latest tweets from your home and latest tweets from specific user
 ## Utils:
-In this package you will find main class, ConfigurationBuilder "wrapped" and Save class which let you save almost everything you can do with this application on a file.
+In this package you will find main class, ConfigurationBuilder "wrapped" and SaveUtil class which let you save almost everything you can do with this application on a file.
 (Usually you will get a list of something, so this class will save each element of the list in a file you choose).

 ## Other Info